bobquest33/go-agree/README.md

 ```

-Say you want to replicate a key-value store via Raft.
-You have the type, you've defined its methods, and they pass your unit tests.
+You have the type, you've defined its methods, and (let's say) they pass your unit tests.

+## Step 2: Wrap your type

 Now you want a simple way to turn this into a distributed type that consistently replicates changes to all participating nodes in your cluster.